elfassy/app_generator/README.md

 - application.html in slim
 - readme in markdown format with outline
 - test environment setup (gems and test_helper)
-- default Gemfile with SB recommended gems
+- default Gemfile with basic gems
 - basic site protection using rack-attack gem
 - set time format default to be human friendly
 - best practice .gitignore